Dyrcona/gitdemo/Concepts/Get.md

 archive](https://www.kernel.org/pub/software/scm/git/git-2.40.0.tar.gz)
 or [check Git out via git](https://github.com/git/git).

-If you are more interested in GUI interfaces not covered by this tutorial/demo, then have a look here:
+If you are interested in GUI interfaces not covered by this tutorial/demo, then have a look here:

 [GUI Clients for Git](https://git-scm.com/downloads/guis)